Pop-up Propaganda. Epicrisis of the Russian Self-Poisoning

 English sample available

 Irina Rastorgueva, born in Yuzhno-Sakhalinsk in 1983, studied philology at Sakhalin State University and worked as a cultural journalist for several Russian magazines and radio stations.
 From 2006 to 2015, she was a lecturer in journalism at Sakhalin State University.
 She is the author of numerous academic articles on the theory and history of literature and journalism in the 20th century.
 In 2011 she founded the cultural magazine ProSakhalin.
 She has been working as an author and graphic designer in Berlin since 2017.
-She writes for the FAZ, NZZ and Osteuropa magazine, among others.
+She writes for the FAZ, NZZ and Osteuropa magazine.

 By the same author(s)